Guilherme Bissoli

+In the 2024–25 season, Bissoli notably scored 43 goals for Buriram United, sparking comparisons with Japanese Tomoyuki Doi, who went on to score 50 goals in the same season while playing for Singaporean club Geylang International.

 Club career

 São Paulo

-Bissoli joined the youth academy of São Paulo FC in 2009.
+Bissoli joined the youth academy of São Paulo in 2009.
 He emerged as the top scorer of the 2015 Campeonato Paulista under-17 with 22 goals.
 In 2016, he won the under-20 Paulista, under-20 RS Cup, and under-20 Copa do Brasil.

 In November 2017, Bissoli was called to the senior team along with three other youth team players for a league match against Coritiba as replacements for injured first team players.
 On 3 December 2017, he made his first team league debut, replacing Brenner in a 1–1 draw against Bahia.
 At the end of the 2017 season, he was promoted to the first team.

 Athletico Paranaense

 In June 2018, Bissoli agreed to a pre-contract with Athletico Paranaense, effective as of the following January.
-In February 2019, after his contract expired, he was assigned to Paraguayan proxy club Fernando de la Mora, only joining Athletico in January 2020 on loan until the end of the season.
+In February 2019, after his contract expired, he was assigned to Paraguayan Primera División club Fernando de la Mora, only joining Athletico Paranaense on 17 January 2020 on loan until the end of 2020 season.
+He make his debut for Athletico Paranaense on 2 February in a 2–2 draw to Paraná.
+On 22 February, he scored a brace as his team thrash Cascavel 5–1 in the Campeonato Paranaense.
+On his debut in the 2020 Copa Libertadores match against Uruguay club Peñarol, he scored the only game in the match which give his team the win in the group stage.
+Bissoli scored in the Copa Libertadores round of 16 fixtures against Argentinean club River Plate holding them to a 1–1 draw in the first leg.

+During the 2021 Copa Sudamericana quarter-final second leg match against Ecuadorian club LDU Quito on 20 August 2021, he scored a brace putting his team on a 4–3 aggregate thus qualifying to the semi-final.
+Bissoli went on to lift the 2021 Copa Sudamericana Final on 20 November 2021.

+Cruzeiro (loan)

+On 7 May 2021, Bissoli signed with Cruzeiro on a loan deal.
+He scored on his debut but his team suffered a 3–1 defeat to Confiança on 29 May.

+Avaí (loan)

+On 8 April 2022, Bissoli joined Avai on loan.
+He make his debut on 11 April in a 1–0 win over América Mineiro.
+Bissoli scored a brace in a league match against Fortaleza giving his team a 3–2 win on 17 June.
+Bissoli went on to have a goal loan spell with the club scoring 14 goals in 32 matches for the club.